Learned Helplessness

 She now slept on the sofa, wearing a high-neck, long-sleeved, one-piece leotard jumpsuit.
 When she did sleep it was usually a series of nightmares of a man coming after her, chasing her through the house, down the street, through the parking lot at work and into her office.
 She woke up just as she was looking out of her office window and thinking about jumping.

 This woman was completely consumed and controlled by fear.
 Every thought, every feeling, every action was fear based.
 She was powerless, helpless, and unable to make simple decisions.
 She desperately needed counseling.
-She knew it but was afraid “he” was watching her every move and would see her go to a counselor and know what she was doing there.
+She knew it but was afraid “he” was watching her every move and would see her go to a counselor and know what she was telling the counselor.

 Convinced by her therapist that most rapists make the same or similar threats and it’s usually nothing but an empty threat, she continued therapy after being discharged from the hospital.